harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/00_index.md

 * How do you use an API?
 Check out our [CAP API Tutorial]({% docs_url 'api_tutorial' %}) for an introduction to JSON, curl, and how to use the CAP API to fetch some data.
 * What else can the CAP API do?
-Our [In Depth Tutorial]({% docs_url 'in_depth' %}) walks through many of the features of our caselaw API and how it can be used in your research.
+Our [In Depth Tutorial]({% docs_url 'in_depth' %}) walks through many of its features.

-Or if you're an RESTful API pro, you may just need our API reference [API Reference]({% docs_url 'api' %}).
+Or, if you're already familiar with RESTful APIs, you may just need our [API Reference]({% docs_url 'api' %}).